That'll Teach 'Em: Series 3 (2005–06)

-Scott Peters was expelled during the series for persistent bad behaviour, disrespect, and refusing to participate in some areas of the school curriculum; particularly CCF.
-Brennon Gunston, Rosie Morton and Amy Jampa-Ngoen chose to leave the school voluntarily, although Mr Warr gave Amy his explicit blessing to leave owing to her poor conduct record.
-After failing to stop some girls from using the telephone in the laundry room, Victoria Buxton was forced to step down from her position as Head Girl, and her role was filled by Sally Rushton.
+Scott Peters was expelled early on in the final week of term for persistent bad behaviour, disrespect, and refusing to participate in some areas of the school curriculum; particularly CCF.
+Three more students chose to leave voluntarily; Brennon Gunston left on the third day owing to homesickness; Rosie Morton left partway through the second week owing to her disgust of hygiene product prohibition; and Amy Jampa-Ngoen left early on in the third week owing to frustrations with the school's standards.
+Mr. Warr, however, gave Jampa-Ngoen his explicit blessing to leave; owing to her consistently poor conduct record.
+After failing to stop some girls from using the telephone in the laundry room, Victoria Buxton was demoted from her position as Head Girl, and her role was filled by Sally Rushton.
 In addition, Brennon Gunston and Rosie Morton were replaced with Joe Seath and Francesca Bruce respectively.
 In the academic competition between the girls and the boys, the girls won overall, and most students managed to pass only one O Level.

 That'll Test 'Em

 For the third series, a spin-off series, That'll Test 'Em, aired on More4 after the main programme.
 It saw pupils featured in the That'll Teach 'Em episode just aired being quizzed in competition with their parents on topics that they should have known well after their time in 1950s/1960s education.